-So while the Kalika Khetu Primary Health Center is equipped with a full staff and a host of electric medical devices and diagnostic equipment, it currently lacks a reliable source of electricity to power the facility.
-This means that women coming to the health center with their young babies or to give birth, for example, must bring firewood with them to heat the facility in the winter, as there is not sufficient electricity to power the warming beds.
+In July, 2021 GRID and partner Gham Power installed a 4.875 kW photovoltaic system on the roof of the Kalika Khetu Primary Health Center to support the full staff and a host of electric medical devices and diagnostic equipment.
+Before solar, the center had no electricity so women coming to the health center with their young babies or to give birth had to bring firewood with them to heat the facility in the winter.

-With the installation of an off-grid PV 7.61 kW system and access to a reliable source of electricity, the Kalika Khetu Primary Health Center will be able to reliably power lighting, medical and diagnostic equipment, vaccine refrigeration, warming beds for newborn babies, and provide emergency services and quality care 24 hours per day.
+The Kalika Khetu Primary Health Center can now power lighting, medical and diagnostic equipment, vaccine refrigeration, warming beds for newborn babies, and provide emergency services and quality care 24 hours per day.
 Solar will also enable the center to run a refrigerator to store medical supplies and vaccines, like the COVID-19 vaccine.
 The center recently finished the construction of a 10-bed temporary hospital structure for COVID 19 positive patients.

 Location: Kalika Khetu, Jumla, Nepal

 Thank you to Sol Homes and the Townshend Lamarre Foundation and to all of the individuals who supported this project.